 CruiseMapper's review of the best Christmas Markets in Europe is about the best European "stall shopping" destinations during the holidays.
 Our list includes the Xmas markets in Barcelona, Brussels, Budapest, Copenhagen, Dublin, Edinburgh, Krakow, Lille, London, Prague, Stockholm, Tallinn, Valkenburg, Verona, and Vienna, plus the German Christmas markets (Nuremberg, Dresden, Berlin, Munich).

-- Traditionally, Christmas Markets originate in Europe but now pop up all over the world and provide celebratory atmosphere to enjoy promo shopping.
-Many holiday shoppers prefer to order gifts online to avoid crowds, but the unique shopping in Europe during the holiday season is an unique experience.
+- Traditionally, Christmas Markets originate in Europe but now pop up all over the world and provide a celebratory atmosphere to enjoy promo shopping.
+Many holiday shoppers prefer to order gifts online to avoid crowds, but shopping in Europe during the winter holidays is a unique experience.

 Europe's winter is as energizing as it is cold.
-Town squares are lit up and themed with decorations.
-Not so many European river cruise companies operate voyages during winter.
-In Europe, riverboats navigate on the largest tributaries of Danube, Rhine and Rhone during spring, summer and fall.
-However, only several ships of largest companies (like Avalon Waterways, AMAwaterways and Viking) offer Xmas themed voyages - and until January 1.
-The largest European Christmas Markets are open typically between November 25th through December 24th.
-Know that Christmas Market cruises are extremely popular, so they usually sell out well in advance.
+Town squares are lit up and decorated.
+Not so many European companies operate river voyages during winter.
+In Europe, boats navigate on the largest tributaries of Danube, Rhine and Rhone during spring, summer and fall.
+However, only several boats of major companies (like Avalon, AMA, Viking) offer Xmas-themed voyages - and until January 1st.

-Dating from 1786, Barcelona's traditional Christmas fair now has expanded to 300 and more stalls in front of the Cathedral, selling all variety of handcrafted Christmas gifts and decorations, along with poinsettias, mistletoe and Christmas trees.
+Dating from 1786, Barcelona's traditional Christmas fair now has expanded to 300 and more stalls in front of the Cathedral, selling a variety of handcrafted Christmas gifts and decorations, along with poinsettias, mistletoe and Christmas trees.
 Always on sale is the most popular figure for Nativity scenes - curious Catalan figure of caganer (crapper) - small figure bending over steaming turd with trousers around ankles.
-Children line up on the giant caga tió, huge ‘shitting log’ smiley-faced, pooping out pressies when beaten viciously by stick.
-There is also Nativity scene contest, exhibitions and musical parades, including the Plaça Sant Jaume life-size Nativity scene.
-Fira de Santa Llucia is an authentic Spanish Christmas market, so you'll have difficulties to find bratwurst and glühwein here but the many restaurants around and festive atmosphere will make up for that.
+Children line up on the giant caga tio - huge smiley-faced log pooping out pressies when beaten viciously by stick.
+There is also Nativity scene contest, exhibitions and musical parades, including the Placa Sant Jaume life-size Nativity scene.
+Fira de Santa Llucia is an authentic Spanish Christmas market, so you'll have difficulties to find bratwurst and gluhwein here but the many restaurants around and festive atmosphere will make up for that.